ab-gh/cv/README.md

 ### automation

 Once I figure it out, a GitHub Action will move the `index.html` file to the `/pages` branch, to be served by GitHub Pages

+### disclaimer

+Yes, I know that using Jinja Macros is awful and I could do this way better, but I do not care.